 Bringing Back The Fear For The 1980 Election

 This was a pretty good episode hosted by Teri Garr.
-The main thing I notice about her appearance was that she had a high enough energy about her that the show had a fun vibe no matter what was going on in a sketch and I loved how her bubbly personality made it impossible for them to even attempt the after school special toned sketch that cursed season four and will pop it's head up from time to time in season 5.
+The main thing I notice about her appearance was that she had a high enough energy about her that the show had a fun vibe no matter what was going on in a sketch.
+I loved how this bubbly personality made it impossible for them to even attempt the after-school-special-toned sketch that cursed season four and will pop it's head up from time to time in season 5.

-In fact, the subtitle of this intro might be a little deceiving as I'm mainly referring the news when I talk about bringing back the fear because it's fascinated just how quickly they shifted gears for the very first episode in this presidential year from frivolous jokes about mundane event to full blown political coverage.
+In fact, the subtitle of this intro might be a little deceiving as I'm mainly referring the news when I talk about bringing back the fear because it's fascinated just how quickly they shifted gears for the very first episode in this presidential year from frivolous jokes about mundane events to full-blown political coverage.

-As things started to tone down more and more, I wasn't sure if this was due to the fact that the world was starting to settle as we started to approach the end of The Cold War or, if they just played into the fact that people don't follow politics the same way when we are not selecting our masters.
+As things started to tone down more and more, I wasn't sure if this was due to the fact that the world was beginning to settle, as we started to approach the end of The Cold War, or, if they just played into the fact that people don't follow politics the same way when we are not selecting our masters.

 Sorry that this intro ended up being so long winded and political but, I am only commenting on what I saw in the show.
 So now that I've covered how Weekend Update is evolving, it's time to share what else I saw as I give you...